opensafely/documentation/docs/copiloting-service.md

 The service includes:

-- dedicated 1:1 support with cohort extraction via the OpenSAFELY plaform
+- five days (over four weeks) of dedicated 1:1 support with cohort extraction via the OpenSAFELY plaform
 - community support via GitHub forums and the #opensafely-users Slack channel
 - GitHub introduction and coaching
 - output checking service